Thor (film): Development

 Sam Raimi originally envisioned the idea for Thor after making Darkman (1990); he met Thor co-creator Stan Lee and pitched the concept to 20th Century Fox, but they did not understand it.
 Thor was abandoned until April 1997, when Marvel Studios was beginning to expand rapidly.
 The film gained momentum after the success of X-Men (2000).
 The plan was for Thor to be made for television.
 UPN was in talks for airing it; excited by the prospect, they pushed for a script and approached Tyler Mane to play Thor.
 In May 2000, Marvel Studios brought Artisan Entertainment to help finance it as a film, but by June 2004 the project still had yet to be patronized by a studio.
 Sony Pictures Entertainment finally purchased the film rights, and in December 2004 David S. Goyer was in negotiations to write and direct.
 By 2005, though there were talks between Goyer and Marvel, Goyer was no longer interested, though at this point the film was still set to be distributed through Sony Pictures.

 Mark Protosevich, a fan of the Thor comic book, agreed to write the script in April 2006, and the project moved to Paramount Pictures, after it acquired the rights from Sony.
 That year the film was announced to be a Marvel Studios production.
 In December 2007, Protosevich described his plans for it "to be like a superhero origin story, but not one about a human gaining super powers, but of a god realizing his true potential.
 It's the story of an Old Testament god who becomes a New Testament god".
-In August 2007 Marvel Studios signed Matthew Vaughn to direct the film.
+Protosevich's script saw Odin banishing Thor to Earth in the Middle Ages, where he becomes enslaved by Norsemen before being rescued by Lady Sif and the Warriors Three.
+In August 2007, Marvel Studios signed Matthew Vaughn to direct the film.
 Vaughn then rewrote Protosevich's script in order to bring down the budget to $150 million, as Protosevich's first draft would have cost $300 million to produce.
 After the success of Iron Man, Marvel Studios announced that they intended to release Thor on June 4, 2010, with Iron Man 2 being used to introduce the character of Thor.